Monday, March 9, 2015

 A ticket conductor came around to everyone to collect money for the train ride.

-Refreshments were served on the train, they were not free.
+Refreshments were served on the train, but they were not free.

 At the airport we passed through customs, where we met a group of students from Tennessee, we began a conversation with them.

-On the airplane, the stewardess was late serving lunch, Amelia and I ate some of the cookies and chips that we brought with us.
+On the airplane, the stewardess was late serving lunch, so Amelia and I ate some of the cookies and chips we brought.

 We had a good flight home.

-The ground was covered with fog and rain, as the pilots landed at the Atlanta International Airport.
+The ground was covered in fog and rain as the pilots landed at Atlanta International Airport.

-Security was everywhere, we picked up our luggage which had to be scanned again to make sure that we were not bringing drugs into the country.
+Security was everywhere, and we picked up our luggage, which had to be scanned again to make sure that we were not bringing drugs into the country.

-Amelia was wearing a metal hair bow, the alarm went off, and she was pulled to the side and searched.
+Amelia was wearing a metal hair bow when the alarm went off; she was pulled aside and searched.

-We boarded the airplane to Huntsville before we knew it we were in Huntsville.
+We boarded the airplane to Huntsville, and before we knew it, we were in Huntsville.

-Waiting for us at the airport was Amelia’s son and mother, my husband.
+Waiting for us at the airport was Amelia's son, my husband.

-The end of another of one of my many adventures.
+The end of another one of my many adventures.

 Tuesday, March 3, 2015